mirumee/ariadne-website/docs/api-reference.md

 ScalarType.set_value_parser(literal_parser)
 ```

-Sets `literal_parser` callable as literal parser for the scalar.
+Sets `literal_parser` callable as a literal parser for the scalar.

 #### `set_value_parser`